-If you've been paying even passing attention to inflation--and it has been hard to ignore--you know that the latest inflation readings have been ugly.
-In February 2022, the Consumer Price Index notched a 7.9% increase from the year prior, marking nearly a 40-year high.
+If you’ve been paying even passing attention to inflation—and it has been hard to ignore—you know that the latest inflation readings have been ugly.
+Through August 2022, the Consumer Price Index notched an 8.3% increase from the year prior.
+That was down a bit from the 12-month period through July but was still higher than what economists were expecting.

 What you may not have stopped to think about, though, is that the CPI is a blunt instrument because it aims to reflect the experiences of consumers at large.
 To calculate the CPI, the Bureau of Labor Statistics uses a consumption basket of goods and services, with each item weighted by how much of the typical U.S. household's budget it represents.
 Categories like housing receive the biggest weighting in the CPI calculation, while recreation and apparel get smaller weightings.